-Choose 2 differing strategies from the Herrell & Jordan text.
-(They must come from different sections of the text.)
+Choose 2 differing strategies from the Herrell & Jordan text; choices will be specified for each due date.
 Explain how each strategy is implemented in the classroom.
 Critique them in relation to how they could be employed in your discipline, including the benefits and possible weaknesses.
 Focus on ELL instruction!
-(Format to be determined by student and instructor.)

-25 points 19 points 15 points Strategy implementation Clear explanation of how and why to implement each strategy; specifies ELL instruction; specific examples included.
-Also addresses needs of general school population.
-Explanation is basic, with some consideration of ELLs; few examples to clarify.
-General school population may be included.
-Explanation is vague, does not fully address implementation; no consideration of ELLs evident.
+25 points 19 points 15 points Strategy implementation implementationhow and why to implement each strategy; specifies ELL instruction; specific Explanation is vague, does not fully address implementation; no consideration of ELLs evident.
 Examples not included.
-Critique Clear articulation of each strategy's strengths and weaknesses for ELL instruction; specific examples included.
+Critique population.CritiqueClear articulation of each strategy's strengths and weaknesses for ELL instruction; specific examples included.
 Also considers general school population.
-Critique is basic, with a few examples for clarification.
 Critique is weak or incomplete, with no specific consideration of ELLs evident.
 Examples not included.